jakecoffman/crud/README.md

 ### Status

-This project is not stable yet, API is still changing occationally and there are MANY missing features.
+This project is not stable yet, API is still changing occasionally and there are MANY missing features.

 That being said, it's already pretty useful!
 If you are not risk averse then use it and pitch in!